daniel-inderos/opposite-map/readme.md

 ## Installation

 As this is a web-based application, no installation is required.
 Simply host the HTML files on a web server or open them directly in a web browser.

-## Contributing

-As this is a basic version of the application, there are several ways it could be enhanced:

-1. Implement the JavaScript functionality for map interactions.
-2. Add CSS for improved styling and responsiveness.
-3. Enhance error handling and user feedback.
-4. Add more features, such as saving locations or sharing results.

-## License

-[Add appropriate license information here]

-## Contact

-[Add contact information or links to project repository here]